FctsFxns/schultzen-web/_works/PerraPerdida.md

 ---
 title: Perra Perdida
 categories: Project Performatic Cinematic Collage 2016
-intro: A guided performatic tour on loss, abandoned and forgotten.
-Presented in public in the context of the project **Disturbing Distribution** by Francesc Ruiz.
+intro: A performative guided tour on loss, disappearance, language and the activation of forgotten histories of communication, sexuality, and public life.
 featured_image: /media/images/SalaXFeatured1.jpg